Baseball333/2021-Tracker/README.md

 Third Commit:
 As with every literary composition I have read in the past year, I feel the need to include my inquiries in my progression of the work.
 In this instance, I have decided to highlight subjectively important details in the physical text(concurrently in a separate text).

+Fourth Commit:
+Remember when I said this repository functions mostly like a management system?
+Well that statement is partially true.
+As of late December I have decided to not include any code (or even automation) in this system and rely solely on my own engineering potential.
+I am sure I can devise an orderly, efficient process of recording each week's progress for 52 weeks without writing anything technical.
+As such, each file in this repository is the weekly report in regards to my progress.
+Finally, a separate repository will be created to measure my creative output(again with any sort of programming).
+Happy reading(I'll commit to the README in the future to explain any ambiguous technicalities.